 The Dior Forever Foundation is the Upgraded version of the Star Foundation

 The new DiorForever Foundation ($64, available here) is marketed to be a combination of skincare, makeup, primer and sunscreen in one.
 It’s quite a novel product if you take it at face value, but I always think trying to do too much can be really counter-productive.

-However, I find the range corresponds with each other quite well between the two formula’s.
-I wear the #021 Linen with the Diorskin Star Foundation, a perfect match to my NC25 skintone.
-Similar to its sister formula, it seems to use the same rule of thumb where the shades ending in the number “0” has a pink undertone, those that end in “1” has a yellow undertone, and those that end in “2, or 3” have a more neutral undertone.
-There are 16 shades in the range, and that’s quite a promising start so far!
+I find the Dior Forever foundation shade range corresponds with each other quite well between the two formula’s so it’s helpful if you already know your shade in one of them.
+I wear the #021 Linen with the Diorskin Star Foundation, a perfect match to my MAC NC25 skintone.
+Similar to its sister formula, it seems to use the same rule of thumb where the shades ending in the number “0” has a pink undertone, those that end in “1” has a yellow undertone, and those that end in “2, 3” have a more neutral undertone.
+There are 16 shades in the range, and although it’s not as diverse, it’s a promising start so far!

-As a foundation with a built-in primer, the fourth ingredient is dimethicone, which is a common ingredient used in cosmetics and personal care products to add emoliency and give the skin a smoother finish.
+As a foundation with a built-in primer, one of the key ingredients here is dimethicone, a type of silicone that is a common ingredient used in primers to smooth out the skin.